sh4nks/flask-plugins/README.md

 # FLASK-PLUGINS

-Flask-Plugins provides an easy way to create plugins and add hooks for your application.
-It is also possible to create Hooks which can than be used to extend your application without the need to modify your core code.
+Flask-Plugins provides an easy way to create plugins for your application.
+It is also possible to create Events which can than be used to extend your application without the need to modify your core code.